Mexico City digital nomad guide: tips from an American nomad

 Mexico offers a visa waiver of 180 days to most passport holders.
 The full list of countries that do not require a visa before entering Mexico can be found here.
 This means that if you are on that list, you can enter Mexico and stay for up to six months as a digital nomad without paying for anything other than your flights in and out of the country.

 If you are flying from the US, you usually need to show proof of onward travel from Mexico in order to check into your flight.
+For digital nomads who wish to reside in Mexico, you can read the post, Mexico digital nomad visa explained.

-Mexico City Cafes with strong Wifi
+Mexico City Cafes with strong wifi

 There are so many great cafes in Mexico City with strong WiFi and strong coffee, you’ll have trouble choosing which to work from on a day-to-day basis.